GEOS270/Module6/docs/Application_Part3.md

 # Reclassify

 Reclassify distance and elevation.
-You should complete these general steps.
+You should complete these general steps.  **Make sure** the "Scales" dropdown is set to 1-10.
 Refer to the short video at the bottom of the page for reference.

 **1**{: .label .label-red } Reclassify the **Euclidean Distance** layer following the table below.